-5.4 Procedures
+5.3 Procedures

-Each event will have a nominated Event Manager.
+The Concert will have a nominated Event Manager.

 - The Event Manager and Security staff will be made-aware of the Noise Management Plan for the venue. - The Event Manager and Security Staff should be made aware that noise nuisance can be due to vehicle movements, crowd movements or the PA system. - Neighbours within 500m of Fernhill Estate should be notified of event occurrence by letterbox drop.
 This requirement may be changed to include more or fewer residents based on the noise disturbance recorded during events.
-The notification should include the contact number for noise complaints.

-- Picnic race days may require noise monitoring at the locations specified in this plan subject to council conditions. - The noise complaint number will be monitored by the Event Manager responsible for the function. - The Event Manager will be authorised to take the appropriate action if there is a noise complaint. - An Event Acoustic Report is to be submitted to Penrith City Council within 28 days if required. - Notification of the event will be done according to Council Conditions if required. - Where possible, orient loud speakers so that noise projection is away from residential areas.
+The notification should include the contact number for noise complaints. - Large events require noise monitoring at the locations specified in this plan.
+Monitoring is required by Council Condition 2.47. - The noise complaint number will be monitored by the Event Manager responsible for the function.
+In accordance with Council Condition 2.49 the Event Manager if so required by an authorised officer, the acoustic consultant or the NSW Police Force, must have the authority to order the reduction of noise level produced. - The Event Manager will be authorised to take the appropriate action if there is a noise complaint. - An Event Acoustic Report is to be submitted to Penrith City Council within 28 days of the event in accordance with Council Condition 2.47.